 Seattle, Washington 98101

-Three requirements make up the Passivhaus standard:
+Just three requirements make up the Passivhaus standard:

 In addition, there are several recommendations that essentially assist in meeting the above requirements, and that vary by climate:

 Passivhaus is not "passive solar."
-The term "passive" was partly a nod by Dr. Feist to the inspiration for the standard, the passive solar and super-insulated houses built in Canada and the US in the late seventies and early eighties--which though they were headed in the right direction, had significant issues with indoor air quality and durability.
+The term "passive" in Passive House was a nod by Dr. Feist to the inspiration for the standard, the passive solar and super-insulated houses built in Canada and the US in the late seventies and early eighties--which though they were headed in the right direction, had significant issues with indoor air quality and durability.
 While PHPP does intimately consider the relationship of the orientation, size, solar heat gain coefficient and U-value of windows to the energy use of the building, a Passivhaus building will not have large walls of south-facing glass and no windows elsewhere.
 It will not have Trombe walls, large amounts of thermal mass such as columns of water stored in black barrels inside, or attached greenhouses with rock beds for thermal storage.
 It will not be earth-bermed.
 It certainly does not have to look like a solar house from the seventies.
 (Thank goodness.)

 Passivhaus is not a style.
 A Passive House building can be any "style" its owners wish.
 In the United States there have been both traditional and modern Passive Houses.
 The rigorous energy requirements would make it challenging and expensive to create a McMansion-style Passive House with elaborate roofs and bump-outs, but it is theoretically possible.
 We do think the standard lends itself superbly to Northwest Romantic Modernism.